Braids seem hard to draw, but they’re pretty easy!

 To do that, add some lines going out of the top of the braid that fill the square space on the base.

-Once you’ve done that, turn off the base layer, merge all the other layers and rename it “sketch” to keep your illustration organized.
+Once you’ve done that, turn off the base layer, merge all the other layers and rename it “sketch” to keep your illustration organize.

 Make a new layer.